If you have a question that is not answered here, please contact us directly.

 This session is limited to 18 people to ensure the kind of experience that is most likely to result in effective learning, capacity-building and connection among the participants.
-Typically, several dozen people apply each year depending on how far the word spreads about this opportunity.
+To date, we have received between 45 and 80 applications per year.

 Are the Institute gatherings family-friendly?